silverstripe/developer-docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 ### Common table expressions (CTE aka the `WITH` clause) {#cte}

+> [!INFO]
+> Common Table Expressions are available from version 5.2.

 Common Table Expressions are a powerful tool both for optimising complex queries, and for creating recursive queries.
 You can use these by calling the [`DataQuery::with()`](api:SilverStripe\ORM\DataQuery::with()) method.

 Note that there is no direct abstraction for this on `DataList`, so you'll need to [modify the underlying `DataQuery`](#modifying-the-underlying-query) to apply a CTE to a `DataList`.